Halam tribe: Changes in religious practices

-It is not known when the Halam community came under the influence of Hinduism.
-Although the people claim themselves to be Hindu, there are a good number of animistic traits found in their religious activities that appears to be contradictory to Hinduism.
-This is more evident when it is compared especially with the neighboring Bengali Hindus.
-Married women among the Halam, for instance, do not use vermilion bangles and iron bracelets which are commonly used as a sign of a married woman especially among the neighboring Bengali Hindu woman.
-In fact, there is no symbolic dress or ornament which can differentiate a married Halam from an unmarried one.
-A few of them follow Vaishnavism and worship Krishna and Radha.
-But, most of them take non-vegetarian food like pork, fish, dry fish etc. which the neighboring Bengali Vaishnav regard as taboos.
-Some worship the Hindu goddess Lakshmi; instead of making an idol of the goddess; they make the image of Lakshmi with rice and egg.
-They keep some rice in an earthen pot and place an egg on the rice.
-They then place the earthen pot containing rice and egg under bamboo.
-Lakshmi is usually worshipped on the day of a full moon by sacrificing a hen and offering egg and beer made of rice.

 Conversion to Christianity started about the mid-1900s.
-About 30% of the Halam are Christians.
+About 30% of the Halam are Christian.
 The spread of Christianity among the Halam does not interfere with cultural activities (except religious activities).
 The Christian Halam attended the socio-cultural ceremonies of their Hindu neighbors.
 They participate in and depend on the traditional village administration as do their Hindu neighbors.
 There is a reason why the Tripura Raja differentiate Halam from Kuki, Halam people do not have king or chief nor their own god to worship.
 So, the Raja appointed Sordar to rule Halam people, and an idol for each clan to worship.
 E.g. Mualţhuam/Molsom sub-tribe are given an idol made from Gooseberry tree, they called Zobawmthang.
 Bawngcher sub-clan are given Thirlum Thirphrai.
 Thirlum is an iron ball smaller than the size of cricket ball, Thirphrai is an iron plate, a size of thumb.
 Both have no inscriptions on them.

-Agriculture

-The Halam eat through a combination of foraging and farming.
-They collect edible leaves, roots, stems and tubers from the rain forest and catch fish from the nearby rivers.
-In recent times, they have become familiar with horticulture .They farm bananas, jackfruit, betel nuts, papaya and grains.
-They keep livestock such as goats, cows and pigs.

-Education

-The Halam are well educated by Western standards.
-They were well educated by their family.
-Most of Halam graduate from the state schools.
-But some students usually drop out of school because they cannot afford to study any longer.
-The overall literacy percentage among the Halam is around 85%.
-The literacy rate is higher for males than females.